top of page

 A stable, affordable home is the foundation for health, opportunity, and justice.

-HISTORY
+OUR HISTORY

 Recognizing that housing is a complex issue that requires a deep and thoughtful understanding of how housing is developed in our country, a core group of funders came together in 2016 to contribute their expertise to an effort to improve housing outcomes across our nation.
 But first, the group listened to housing stakeholders across the country.
 What we heard from across these stakeholders helped us to understand the opportunity and imperative to responsibly redesign housing systems across this country.
+In 2018, we formally joined forces to establish Funders for Housing and Opportunity.

 Gradiant Layer.jpg